DSOlab/StrainTool/README.md

 string      deg       deg          mm/yr
 	      </pre>

-*   **StrainTensor.out :** Parameters used to modigy grid, calculate Strain tensors etc.
+*   **StrainTensor.out :** Parameters used to modify grid, calculate Strain tensors etc.

 # How to use Plot Tools